Itznotmasoom/Tos/Terms.md

 ## Contact Us

-If you have any questions about these Terms of Service, please contact us at [Your Email Address].
+If you have any questions about these Terms of Service, please contact us at itznotrv@gmail.com.